 Type 1 diabetes develops due to malfunctioning of the immune system.
+As a result, immune system starts to attack and kill the insulin-producing cells in the pancreas.
+This attack by the immune system goes on for a while (as evidenced by specific antibodies) before a person develops diabetes.
 Mounting scientific evidence indicates that Vitamin D plays a vital role in the normal functioning of the immune system.
 Consequently, Vitamin D deficiency can lead to malfunctioning of the immune system.
-Then, your own immune system starts to attack and kill your own insulin producing cells in the pancreas, reacting as if they are invading viruses that must be destroyed.
+Then, your own immune system starts to attack (and kill) your own insulin-producing cells in the pancreas.
+Improperly hyped-up immune system reacts as if insulin-producing cells are foreign agents and must be destroyed.
 Once you are unable to produce insulin, you develop Type 1 diabetes.

 Researchers have investigated the level of Vitamin D in patients with Type 1 diabetes and found it to be low in the vast majority of these patients.
-In a study (1) published in 2009 in Pediatrics, researchers from the Joslin Diabetes Center noted that the vast majority of their Type 1 diabetic patients were low in Vitamin D. The study was done in children and teenagers.
+In a study, published in 2009 in Pediatrics, researchers from the Joslin Diabetes Center noted that the vast majority ( 75%) of their Type 1 diabetic patients were deficient in Vitamin D.1 The study was done in children and teenagers.
 In my clinical practice, I check Vitamin D level in all of my Type 1 diabetic patients and find it to be low in virtually all of them.

 Evidence That Vitamin D May Prevent Type 1 Diabetes

-Scientific evidence now exists to show that proper Vitamin D supplementation can prevent Type 1 diabetes.
-One such study comes from Finland.
-This study (2) began in 1966 when a total of 10,821 children born in 1966 in northern Finland were enrolled in the study.
+Compelling scientific evidence now exists to show that proper Vitamin D supplementation can prevent Type 1 diabetes.
+One such landmark study comes from Finland.2 A total of 10,821 children born in 1966 in northern Finland were enrolled in the study.
 Frequency of Vitamin D supplementation was recorded during the first year of life.
 At that time, the recommended dose of Vitamin D for infants in Finland was 2000 I.U. per day.
-These children were then followed for 31 years for the development of Type 1 diabetes.
-Researchers made the amazing discovery that those children who received the daily recommended dose of 2000 I.U. of Vitamin D during the first year of their life had an almost 80% reduction in the risk for the development of Type 1 diabetes compared to those children who received less Vitamin D.
+Researchers followed these children for 31 years to see how many of them developed Type 1 diabetes.
+Amazing results: Those children who received 2000 I.U. of Vitamin D per day during the first year of life had an almost 80% reduction in the risk for the development of Type 1 diabetes compared to those who received less Vitamin D.

 It is interesting to note that the recommended allowance of Vitamin D for infants in Finland was reduced from 2000 I.U. to 1000 I.U. per day in 1975 and then further reduced to 400 I.U. per day in 1992.
 (For comparison, in the U.S. it has been 200 I.U. a day).
 This reduction in the daily allowance had no scientific basis except the observation that this amount of Vitamin D is present in a teaspoonful of cod-liver oil which has long been considered safe and effective in preventing rickets.